galopago/misistemote/RAK11300_83x58mm/README.md

 ![MODULE](assets/img/module.jpg)

-Female headers used for debuging or adding a "hat" card with additional electronics.
+Female headers used for debugging or adding a "hat" card with additional electronics.

 ![MODULE](assets/img/space.jpg)